 - Watch either a live or simulated surgery

 - Learn from over 20 doctors and clinicians in multiple specialties

 Typical Day at the PENN Medicine Summer Program

 8:15 AM – RA check-in and Walk to Breakfast

 12:00 PM – Break

 Each morning, you will participate in interactive lectures and teaching sessions delivered by Penn doctors and clinicians on the day’s featured topics, including surgery, emergency medicine, cancer, resuscitation science, kidney disease and sports medicine.

 12:15 PM – 1:15 PM

-Enjoy your lunch hour selecting from over 15 food options around the Perelman Center and on Penn’s campus.
-Select from restaurants, cafes, healthy take-out options or the incredible line up of food trucks that park along Spruce Street.
+Enjoy your lunch hour selecting from over 15 dining options around the Perelman Center and on Penn’s campus.
+Select from restaurants, cafes, healthy take-out options or the incredible line up of food trucks that park on the main streets

 1:30 PM Classes, Labs or Simulations Begin